JoGorska/mileage-tracker/README.md

 ### New traffic messages not displaying on the list

 Tested if the new messages are being added to database - they are.
 I logged in to amin and I could see those new messages in admin panel.
+I found that the new messages have been created as "draft" rater than "published".
+The filter to display messages checks only for "published".

+I have change the view that posts the new messages to the database that it sets the published property automaticaly for every new message.
+This functionality might be expanded and allow user to save draft messages in the future, but due to high paste of changes of traffic I doubt there will be a need for this.

 ## Deployment